 The Amalfi Coast.
 The Amalfi Coast is labeled as one of the most scenic drives in the world.
 It’s beautiful, it’s filled with hair pin turns, and some people call it a “white-knuckle” ride.
 Come see for yourself.

 The Leaning Tower of Pisa.
-Do you think going to the Leaning Tower of Pisa is too touristy or too cheesy?
+Do you think the Leaning Tower of Pisa is too touristy?
 Maybe.
-But it’s a quick visit and can easily be seen as a day trip from Florence or on your way to the Cinque Terre.
+But it’s a quick visit and it can easily be seen as a day trip from Florence or on your way to the Cinque Terre.

 Blog Posts on Italy